Bengalis: Etymology

 The term Bengali is generally used to refer to someone whose linguistic, cultural or ancestral origins are from Bengal.
 The Indo-Aryan Bengalis are ethnically differentiated from the non-Indo-Aryan tribes inhabiting Bengal.
 Their ethnonym, Bangali, along with the native name of the Bengali language and Bengal region, Bangla, are both derived from Bangālah, the Persian word for the region.
 Prior to Muslim expansion, there was no unitary territory by this name as the region was instead divided into numerous geopolitical divisions.
 The most prominent of these were Vaṅga or Vaṅgāla (from which Bangālah is thought to ultimately derive from) in the south, Rāṛha in the west, Puṇḍravardhana and Varendra in the north, and Samataṭa and Harikela in the east.
+The historic land of Vaṅga (bôngô in Bengali) is situated in present-day Barisal.

-The historic land of Vaṅga (bôngô in Bengali), situated in present-day Barisal, is considered by early historians of the Abrahamic and Dharmic traditions to have originated from a man who had settled in the area though it is often dismissed as legend.
-Early Abrahamic genealogists had suggested that this man was Bang, a son of Hind who was the son of Ham (son of Noah).
-In contrast, the Mahabharata, Puranas and the Harivamsha state that Vaṅga was the founder of the Vaṅga kingdom and one of the adopted sons of King Vali.
-The land of Vaṅga later came to be known as Vaṅgāla (Bôngal) and its earliest reference is in the Comilla copperplates (720 CE) of earlier Buddhist Deva King Anandadeva where he was mentioned in the title of Sri Vaṅgāla Mrigānka, means the moon of Bengal.
+An inscription issued in 409 CE from present-day Cumilla by Maheshwar Nāthachandra, king of ancient Bengal's Samatata, for the purpose of constructing a temple of Lord Manibhadra, mentions local landlords bearing the suffix "Vangala" in their names who donated land for the temple's construction.
+This provides some of the earliest evidence of ancient Vangāla people in history.
+The land of Vaṅga later came to be known as Vaṅgāla (Bangāla) and one of its earliest reference is in the Comilla copperplates (720 CE) of earlier Buddhist Deva King Anandadeva where he was mentioned in the title of Sri Vaṅgāla Mrigānka, means the moon of Bengal.
 Another reference is the Nesari plates (805 CE) of Govinda III which speak of Dharmapāla as its king.
+In Maharaja Srichandra's 935 CE Paschimbhag copperplate inscription of Sylhet, the locals are referred to as 'Vangāla people' (the Bengalis) and the immigrants are called 'deshāntariya' (foreigner).
+It is also mentioned that separate monasteries were to be given to them.
 The records of Rajendra Chola I of the Chola dynasty, who invaded Bengal in the 11th century, speak of Govindachandra as the ruler of Vaṅgāladeśa (a Sanskrit cognate to the word Bangladesh, which was historically a synonymous endonym of Bengal).
-16th-century historian Abu'l-Fazl ibn Mubarak mentions in his ʿAin-i-Akbarī that the addition of the suffix "al" came from the fact that the ancient rajahs of the land raised mounds of earth 10 feet high and 20 in breadth in lowlands at the foot of the hills which were called "al".
+In Charyapada, in a song composed approximately in the 9th-10th century by the poet Bhusuku Pa, the poet refers to himself as 'Bangāli'.
+The 16th-century historian Abu'l-Fazl ibn Mubarak mentions in his ʿAin-i-Akbarī that the addition of the suffix "al" came from the fact that the ancient rajahs of the land raised mounds of earth 10 feet high and 20 in breadth in lowlands at the foot of the hills which were called "al".
 This is also mentioned in Ghulam Husain Salim's Riyāz us-Salāṭīn.
+However, this writing of Abul Fazl is criticized by modern historians and linguists, since the use of the word 'Bangāla' can be seen in multiple ancient Indian inscriptions and literature from centuries before the Islamic invasions in Bengal.
+The word 'Bangāla' is considered to be a Tadbhava form of a compound word ending with "Pāla", like Santal, Rakhal (shepherd), Goāl (cow-shed).
+That is, the word Bangala originated from "Bangapāla" (protector, king or inhabitant of Banga Desha).